Find Your Perfect School

-The positive difference and improvements SLPs contribute to their patient’s lives are rewarding.
+The positive differences and improvements SLPs contribute to their patients’ lives are rewarding.
 They also work with a patient and their family to help build rapport between them.
-The flexibility in work schedule allows SLPs to have greater control of their time.
+The flexibility in the work schedule allows SLPs to have greater control of their time.
 These factors greatly contribute to their overall happiness level.

-Job Trivia: There are currently one million individuals in the US who have aphasia who would enormously benefit from the services of an SLP.
+Job Trivia: There are currently one million individuals in the US who have aphasia and would enormously benefit from the services of an SLP.

 The dental profession allows for a work-life balance.
 Given the nature of their job, dentists can never take their work at home.
 That is why work remains at the clinic, and when it’s time to go home, they can focus on their family or do non-work-related activities.
 Dentists are happy with this setup and do not find their work too demanding.

 Job Trivia: The most expensive tooth belongs to John Lennon.
 It was sold at an auction for $36,857.